manasmp/carris-tracker/README.md

 #### Why ?
  - I wanted to learn how to interact with APIs, since I've never worked with it before
  - I've had a CRT in my room for years I haven't used in a while.
 This could also be later added (I hope) to the [Homepage](https://github.com/gethomepage/homepage) I'm selfhosting in my local network as a widget.

+#### What I've learned with this:
+ - Requesting from API
+ - Simple Multithreading
+ - Basic TKinter UI notions
 <p align="center">
 <img  src="https://i.imgur.com/BgBwLDj.png" height=200>
 </p>